tbrumbaugh5396/git-explanation/README.md

 ### 1.8 Getting Started - Summary
 [Table of Contents](#Table-of-Contents)

+Now, you should have an understanding of what Git is and how it is different from any centralized version control system.
+Additionally, you should have your system setup with your personal identity.

 ### My Notes on 1.
 [Table of Contents](#Table-of-Contents)

+Git is a distributed version control system.
+This means that every node (computer) that has a repository has a full backup of the history of that repository.
+That way there is no single point of failure.
+Git stores repositories as snapshots of files rather than differences between files.
+The content of a repository is checksummed to ensure it is correct.

+Normal Directories contain files and other directories.
+A git repository is a directory that contains a .git directory in it.
+The other files or directories in that directory that are known by git are known as the working tree.
+There are also git repositories that only contain a .git directory in it and no working tree files.
+These repositories are called "bare" repos.

+Within a git repository a file can be either tracked or untracked.
+Either git knows about it, or it doesn't know about the file.
+Once git knows about a file, a Git files have essentially 4 states:
+- unmodified (no changes have been made relative to the last commit)
+- modified (there have been changes since the last commit)
+- staged (the changes that have been made have been added to the staging area)
+- committed (the changes made that have been added to the staging area have been committed to a commit)

+ Using NixOS makes it easy to install Git.
+ All I have to do is add the Git package to my configuration.nix.

+ I want to configure my Git setup properly.
+ Therefore, instead of setting up a new git environment each time, I want to declaratively define my configuration in files to store my settings that can be placed in the right places and work.
+ Your git configuration can be declared in a .gitconfig file.
+ Inorder to define the files that you don't want to track with git, use .gitignore file.
+ I will add template files for both.

 ### 2. Git Basics
 [Table of Contents](#Table-of-Contents)